yangyushi/nplocate/README.md

 `nplocate` is a custom script I wrote to locate very tiny particles from a confocal image.
 These images often suffered from extreme influences of the [PSF](https://en.wikipedia.org/wiki/Point_spread_function), even after very detailed and completed deconvolution procedures.

 To squeeze a bit more information out of these highly distorted data, I wrote this code to effectly "fit" the entire 3D image.
 This is done in a quite sloopy way.
-For a perfect fit, please take a look at the very ver well crafted [peri](https://github.com/peri-source/peri) project.
+For a perfect fit, please take a look at the very well crafted [peri](https://github.com/peri-source/peri) project.

 ## The idea